Battered Chiefs vulnerable vs. run as Texans visit

 "They run hard, they're smart, they know what we're trying to do with them,'' Houston coach Bill O'Brien said.
 "They try to go out there on Sundays and execute as best as they can, being fairly new in the system.
 They've both helped us quite a bit.''
 Protection for quarterback Deshaun Watson is spotty considering the Texans have allowed 18 sacks, though Houston kept Watson entirely clean on Sunday, and the Chiefs' battered defensive front could have trouble applying conventional pressure.

 Mahomes, meanwhile, was sacked more times (four) in the loss to Indianapolis than he had been in the previous four games (three).
 If his mobility remains limited, Mahomes' capabilities diminish, especially with his top wide receivers, Tyreek Hill (collarbone) and Sammy Watkins (hamstring) ailing.
+Hill will be a game-time decision on Sunday, coach Andy Reid said Friday.
 With Eric Fisher (groin) and Andrew Wylie (ankle) likely out, the offensive line -- which added Stefen Wisniewski during the week -- could have trouble, too.
 The Texans' J.J.
 Watt and Whitney Mercilus have combined for nine sacks.

 "We've just got to light a torch, get a little angry and attack with more aggression and more purpose,'' Chiefs tight end Travis Kelce said.
 For his part, Mahomes said his ankle "isn't perfect,'' but he feels mobile enough to be effective after passing for 300-plus yards in every game.
 His best deep threat, Hill, practiced on a limited basis Wednesday, though the Chiefs continue to monitor his progress.
 Watkins missed Wednesday's practice